mariogj/lanyon/_posts/2017-03-01-introducing-lanyon.md

 title: Multi-Camera System Simulator
 ---

-Multi-Camera System Simulator (MSS) is a software tool based in the cross-platform [Unity](https://unity3d.com/) game engine where you can placed multiple cameras in realistic 3D enviroiments is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
-It's based on [Poole](http://getpoole.com), the Jekyll butler.
+Multi-Camera System Simulator (MSS) is a free simulation software tool based in the cross-platform [Unity](https://unity3d.com/) game engine where can be placed multiple virtual cameras in realistic 3D environments.

-### Built on Poole
+### Features

-Poole is the Jekyll Butler, serving as an upstanding and effective foundation for Jekyll themes by [@mdo](https://twitter.com/mdo).
-Poole, and every theme built on it (like Lanyon here) includes the following:
+MSS includes a multi-camera system able to simulate the management of several distributed virtual cameras in real time and allows to design and to load realistic 3D environments.
+Main features of MSS are:

+* Multiple cameras freely located in the scenario.
+*
+* Related posts (time-based, because Jekyll) below each post
+* Syntax highlighting, courtesy Pygments (the Python-based code snippet highlighter)
 * Complete Jekyll setup included (layouts, config, [404](/404), [RSS feed](/atom.xml), posts, and [example page](/about))
-* Mobile friendly design and development
 * Easily scalable text and component sizing with `rem` units in the CSS
-* Support for a wide gamut of HTML elements
-* Related posts (time-based, because Jekyll) below each post
-* Syntax highlighting, courtesy Pygments (the Python-based code snippet highlighter)

 ### Lanyon features